 Melanie Parker, an architect and mother of Sammy, and Jack Taylor, a newspaper columnist and father of Maggie, are both divorced.
 They meet one morning when overwhelmed Jack is left ...
 See full summary »

 San Francisco heiress Page Forrester is brutally murdered in her remote beach house.
 Her husband Jack is devastated by the crime but soon finds himself accused of her murder.
 He hires ...
 See full summary »

-Frank and Jack Baker are professional musicians who play small clubs.
-They play schmaltzy music and have never needed a day job.
+Frank and Jack Baker are professional musicians who play in small clubs.
+They perform cover tunes of music standards and have never needed a day job.
 Times are changing and dates are becoming more difficult to get so they interview female singers.
 They finally decide on Susie Diamond, a former 'escort' who needs some refinement, but the act begins to take off again.
 While the act is now successful, both Frank and Jack have problems with their life on the road.
 Susie becomes the agent that makes them re-evaluate where they are going, and how honest they have been with each other.
 Written by

 John Vogel <email@example.com>

 When Frank, Jack and Susie get underway for the trip to the New Year's event at the resort hotel (a.k.a.
 Bill Gate's house), they are first shown driving southbound on the Mercer Street onramp to Interstate-5.
 Then the scene shifts to them driving near the Spokane Street exit southbound, five miles to the south.
 Then the scene shifts back to them driving emerging from a tunnel, which is actually the same southbound I-5 onramp, only a little farther past the initial shot.
 See more »

 Oh no, not the goddamn Luau Lounge again!

 What's the matter with the Luau Lounge?
 They don't salt their peanuts?